Are you a materialistic or an experiential shopper?

 different things make each of us happy.

-I am convinced that our surroundings influence our beings and if we put in our homes only what we love based on comfort and functionality beauty will reveal itself.
+Our surroundings influence our beings and if we put in our homes only what we love based on comfort and functionality beauty will reveal itself.
 After all, having a warm, comfortably functional and beautiful home to come back to at the end of a long and hectic day, is what we all covet.
 A happy home which should render us with either a sense of comfort or reward at the end of our busy days.